Skip to main content

 Instruction:

-Advanced Numbers (BIB-430) will assess the students’ knowledge of the Book of Numbers on an advanced level.
-Students will be required to have a broad knowledge of classical commentaries on the Book of Numbers including: The Talmud, Midrash, Rashi, Ramban, Sforno, and R’ Samson R. Hirsch among others.
+Advanced Numbers (BIB-430) assesses students’ knowledge of the Book of Numbers on an advanced level.
+Students are required to have a broad knowledge of classical commentaries on the Book of Numbers including: The Talmud, Midrash, Rashi, Ramban, Sforno, and R’ Samson R. Hirsch among others.
 Students will have a deep understanding of how the commentators analyze the Bible, with a focus on philosophical and ethical principles derived from the verses.
-Topics include: censuses, the laws of Nazir, rebellions, the encampment, laws of inheritance, laws of vows, the spies, Aaron’s death and more.
+Topics include censuses, the laws of Nazir, rebellions, the encampment, laws of inheritance, laws of vows, the spies, Aaron’s death and more.

 Credit recommendation: